 I am an infectious disease modeller at LSHTM.
-I received my PhD in Public Health from the Saw Swee Hock School of Public Health (SSHSPH) at the National University of Singapore (NUS), where I maintain an honorary position as a research fellow.
-Since September 2019, I chair the seminars at the Centre for the Mathematical Modelling of Infectious Diseases (CMMID) at LSHTM.
+I received my PhD in Public Health from the Saw Swee Hock School of Public Health (SSHSPH) at the National University of Singapore (NUS), where I have a secondary appointment.
+From 2019 to 2021, I chaired the seminars at the Centre for the Mathematical Modelling of Infectious Diseases (CMMID) at LSHTM.

 With Professor Mark Jit, I helped design and coordinate Health Decision Science, a recommended course for MSc Public Health (Health Economics and Health Services and Management) and MSc Health Policy Planning & Finance.
 I also lecture on the Public Health and Epidemiology module, a core module for the undergraduate Public Health major at NUS.
 I have conducted several courses: I have lectured at and facilitated data analysis and biostatistics R workshops — at the University of Public Health (Yangon, Myanmar), Mahidol University (Bangkok, Thailand), UCSI University (Kuala Lumpur, Malaysia) — and infectious disease modelling workshops — at LSHTM, NUS and Ministry of Health (Brunei).
 I facilitated a Health Technology Assessment workshop for health professionals jointly organised by the NUS and the Health Intervention and Technology Assessment Program (HITAP).
 I also lead the Mathematics and Public Health course with secondary school students in Singapore.

 I supervise undergraduate and postgraduate students at LSHTM and NUS.